TedTschopp/tedt.org/_posts/Blog Posts/2007-01-23-a-beginning.md

 image-credits-title: ''
 image-description: ''
 image-title: ''

+monster-or-magical-or-religious-ideas: ''
-keywords: ''
+year-the-event-took-place: ''
-layout: post
-location: ''
+permalink: ''

 mathjax: ''
-monster-or-magical-or-religious-ideas: ''

 order: ''
-permalink: ''
-quote: ''
-seo-description: ''
-source: ''
-source-url: ''
-subtitle: ''
-subtitle-url: ''
-tags: ''
-title: A Beginning
-title-url: ''
-update: ''
-year-the-event-took-place: ''
 ---
 One of my resolutions this year was to start writing fiction again.&nbsp; I have done it several times in my past, but I have never let people read it publicly.&nbsp; The only thing that ever came close to public viewing was the several Role Playing Games I have run.&nbsp; Additionally I posted one [poem](http://www.tschopp.net/ted/2006/01/the_path_west.html)&nbsp;I had written about 5 years ago.